vercel/next.js/docs/getting-started.md

 npx create-next-app@latest --typescript
 # or
 yarn create next-app --typescript
-# or (the extra '--' is expected and tells pnpm to pass the args down)
+# or
-pnpm create next-app -- --typescript
+pnpm create next-app --typescript
 ```

 After the installation is complete: